 Alternative 1 (No Action).
-Under current regulations, the owner or operator of a charter vessel with a charter vessel/headboat permit for South Atlantic coastal migratory pelagic (CMP) species, South Atlantic snapper grouper, or Atlantic dolphin and wahoo has been issued, or whose vessel fishes for or lands such Coastal Migratory Pelagic (CMP) species, snapper grouper, or Atlantic dolphin or wahoo in or from state waters adjoining the applicable South Atlantic or Atlantic exclusive economic zone (EEZ), and who is selected to report by the Science and Research Director (SRD) must maintain a fishing record for each trip, or a portion of such trips as specified by the SRD, on forms provided by the SRD.
+The owner or operator of a charter vessel for which a charter vessel/headboat permit for Gulf of Mexico (Gulf) or South Atlantic coastal migratory pelagic (CMP) species, Gulf reef fish, South Atlantic snapper grouper, or Atlantic dolphin and wahoo has been issued, or whose vessel fishes for or lands such CMP species, reef fish, snapper grouper, or Atlantic dolphin or wahoo in or from state waters adjoining the applicable Gulf, South Atlantic, or Atlantic exclusive economic zone (EEZ), and who is selected to report by the Science and Research Director (SRD) must maintain a fishing record for each trip, or a portion of such trips as specified by the SRD, on forms provided by the SRD.
 Completed fishing records must be submitted to the SRD weekly, postmarked no later than 7 days after the end of each week (Sunday).
 Information to be reported is indicated on the form and its accompanying instructions.